KOBO (whale)

 KOBO (King of the Blue Ocean) is the skeleton of a 66 ft juvenile blue whale on display at the New Bedford Whaling Museum in New Bedford, Massachusetts.
 The whale was accidentally struck and killed by a tanker and brought ashore in Rhode Island in March 1998.
 It was named by New Bedford sixth-grade student Katie Hallett and put on display in 2000.
-It shares the gallery with three other whale skeletons: a 37 ft male humpback, a 49 ft female North Atlantic right whale who was pregnant at the time of her death, and the right whale's fetus.
+It shares the gallery with three other whale skeletons: a 37 ft male humpback named Quasimodo, a 49 ft female North Atlantic right whale named Reyna who was pregnant at the time of her death, and Reyna's female fetus.